bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 The test above does the following:

-1. Creates a new instance of the disposable bUnit <xref:Bunit.TestContext>, and assigns it to `ctx` variable using the `using var` syntax to avoid unnecessary source code indention.
+1. Creates a new instance of the disposable bUnit <xref:Bunit.TestContext>, and assigns it to `ctx` the variable using the `using var` syntax to avoid unnecessary source code indention.
 2. Renders the `<HelloWorld>` component using <xref:Bunit.TestContext>, which is done through the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
 We cover passing parameters to components on the <xref:passing-parameters-to-components> page.
 3. Verifies the rendered markup from the `<HelloWorld>` component using the `MarkupMatches` method.
 The `MarkupMatches` method performs a semantic comparison of the expected markup with the rendered markup.